astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                     ├── RequestViewModel.cs           # View Model that contains the context of the Requests stored in the database
                     ├── ResponseViewModel.cs           # View Model that contains the context of the Responses stored in the database
                     ├── SchemaReferenceViewModel.cs           # View Model that contains the context of the SchemaReferences stored in the database
+                    ├── ConsoleViewModel.cs           # View Model that contains the context of each parameter and the url of console calls made from the front-end
+                    ├── SessionViewModel.cs           # View Model that contains the context of the Sessions stored in the database
                     └── SidebarViewModel.cs             # View Model that contains the context of the links that are featured in the side bar of the front-end References page
                 ├── Properties\launchSettings.json  # Json file that specifies where the back-end is running ├── appSettings.json                # Json file that contains the root URL for the example endpoint data and the settings for the email functionality